 I do not cease to give thanks for you, remembering you in my prayers, that the God of our Lord Jesus Christ, the Father of glory, may give you the Spirit of wisdom and of revelation in the knowledge of him, having the eyes of your hearts enlightened… - Ephesians 1:16-18

-Like I said earlier, certain things we could not know unless they were revealed to us spiritually.
-Jesus the Eternal Son reveals or makes known the Father:
+As stated earlier, certain things cannot be known unless they are revealed to us spiritually.
+For example, Jesus the Eternal Son reveals or makes known the Father:

 No one has ever seen God.
 The one and only Son, who is himself God and is at the Father’s side— he has revealed him. - John 1:18 (CSB)